zainansari799/Learining-React/React-Practice/readme.txt

+Run these commands to run this project
-run npm install
+1-npm install
-then, run npm start
+2-npm start